Aller au contenu principal

 If there's one thing that hasn't changed on the web over the past few years, it's the primacy of content.
-The famous maxim Content is King is more relevant than ever, at a time when social networks are mature and it is becoming increasingly difficult to be visible.
+The famous maxim Content is King is more relevant than ever, at a time when social networks are mature and visibility is harder to win.
 The only way to gain notoriety and be seen is to produce quality content.
-This could be a text, an infographic, a video; whatever format you choose, quality must come first.
+Text, infographic, video.
+Whatever the format, quality comes first.
 To guide content creators, Google and Bing have published best practices to follow.
-The blog Search Engine Land has synthesized these guides to extract 20 major characteristics.
-Following these 20 criteria ensures your content better virality on social networks and also better chances for natural referencing.
+The blog Search Engine Land has synthesized these guides into 20 major characteristics.
+Following these 20 criteria gives your content better virality on social networks and stronger chances of ranking.

 1 – Help the user solve a problem